 On Atheist Prayer

 Lisa Miracchi, "Some Reflections on My Visit to Auschwitz - or - On the Possibility of Atheist Prayer."
 This is a valuable reflection on how to cope with suffering by a philosopher at University of Pennsylvania.
 It seems to me that it is contextualizing two issues.
 Firstly, whatever your beliefs, religious or otherwise, honestly facing human cruelty can overwhelm.
-In particular, caging children is morally horrific.
+In particular, imprisoning children in cruel conditions is morally horrific.
 The detention centers at Auschwitz are in that sense similarly appalling as more recent examples reported from United States and Australian political life.
 With regard to the detention centers in Nauru, United Nations officials have "demanded the Federal Government reconsider its offshore processing policy as concerns about detainees' mental health grows."
 In the US, Elizabeth Warren, herself a former law professor at Harvard University, recently described the United States immigration detention centers as warehouses "filled with cages.
 Cages for men.
 Cages for women.
 Cages for mamas with babies.
 Cages for girls.
 Cages for boys."
 Miracchi's essay on Auschwitz speaks to the horror many of us felt after reading Warren's eyewitness account.
 It is also fresh on many of our minds given the US Supreme Court's decision that also set current immigration policy in the context of WWII era US internment of Japanese people.
 While the court upheld a revised US travel ban, it also overturned the 1944 Korematsu vs. United States decision.
 Justice Roberts wrote that it "was gravely wrong the day it was decided, has been overruled in the court of history, and —to be clear—‘has no place in law under the Constitution.'"
 Secondly, Miracchi's essay persuasively suggests that prayer has meaning for people who hold many different beliefs.
 It should give pause to those that depict irreconcilable clashes between atheists and religious people.
 Many people seek out practices that enable hope to flourish in their lives.
 These are necessary for the long term work needed to find practical alleviation of suffering wherever we find it.
 Prayerful people in diverse democratic societies may yet find surprising new ways to build coalitions that respond to the rise of cruelty.